RobotLocomotion/drake/doc/developers.rst

 CPython is the only Python implementation supported.
 On all platforms, Python 2.7 is the default version.
 On Ubuntu, amd64 (i.e., x86_64) is the only supported architecture.

-The following configurations are presently untested in continuous integration:

--   macOS, Ubuntu Bionic: MATLAB

 Please review the following issues for current support roadmaps: